 Students are introduced to the diagnosis, staging, and management of patients with cancer.
 The rationale and techniques of radiation therapy are emphasized.

-Students will see consultations, follow up patients and on-treatment patients along with the staff.
-They will participate along with the faculty in simulation of patients, surgical procedures, brachytherapy procedures and other procedures that require physician participation.
-Students will attend conferences in radiotherapy, radiobiology, radiation physics and treatment planning conferences.
-They will attend site-specific multi-disciplinary and general multi-disciplinary conferences and present cases if required of these conferences.
-Students will be required at the end of their rotation to present to faculty, residents and staff in the department a topic in depth that involves radiation as a treatment modality.
+Students will see consultations, follow-up patients, and on-treatment patients along with the staff.
+They will participate along with the faculty in simulation of patients, surgical procedures, brachytherapy procedures, and other procedures that require physician participation.
+Students will attend conferences in radiotherapy, radiobiology, radiation physics, and treatment planning conferences.
+They will attend site-specific multidisciplinary and general multidisciplinary conferences and present cases if required of these conferences.
+Students will be required at the end of their rotation to present to faculty, residents, and staff in the department a topic in depth that involves radiation as a treatment modality.
 Students will be evaluated by their performance and conduct during their rotation with the faculty and by the quality of their presentation toward the end of the rotation.
-Offered in Modules I-XII.
 Prerequisite: Medical Basic Sciences and permission of instructor.
-FLD.